roseswe/rupdater2/README.md

 - [rose.rult.at](http://rose.rult.at/)
 - [cfg2html.com](http://www.cfg2html.com)   - needs source code (URL) modification

-As rupdater has some shortcomings (Issue #2) we decided to program a complete new version in Go(lang). [rupdater2](https://github.com/roseswe/rupdater) rupdater2 supports beside Linux also Windows environments, which the first version (rupdater) does not.
-Porting to other platforms like ARM64 is possible.
+As rupdater (v1, shell script) has some shortcomings (Issue #2) we decided to program a complete new version in Go(lang) -> [rupdater2](https://github.com/roseswe/rupdater)

+rupdater2 supports beside Linux also Windows environments, which the first version (rupdater) does not.
+Porting to other platforms like ARM64 etc. is possible.

 ## Features